In completing valuation reports, Chartered Business Valuators (CBV) are guided by the principle of fair market value.

 Fair Market Value (noun) The highest price available, in an open and unrestricted market, between knowledgeable and prudent parties, acting at arm’s length, under no compulsion to act, expressed in terms of money or money’s

 Fair Market Value (FMV) is the true intrinsic value of an asset, independent of any emotional, sentimental, or perception of value by vested parties (i.e. business owners).
-For example, a painting may have more intrinsic value to its original owner because it carries a story or is part of a sentimental memory for the owner.
-A potential buyer would not have the same feeling towards the painting because they have no association with the painting’s past.
+For example, a painting may have more value to its original owner because it carries a story or is part of a sentimental memory.
+A potential buyer would not have feelings towards the painting because they have no association with the painting’s past.
 The fair market value of that painting is based on its commercial value versus its non-commercial value.
-As you can see from this example, this is particularly relevant in family law cases where businesses can be one of the most significant and valuable assets held by the family.
+This is particularly relevant in family law cases where businesses can be one of the most significant and valuable assets held by the family where one needs to differentiate from perceived value compared to intrinsic fair market value.

 Business Valuations are useful in a wide range of applications including: